phoax/go-hotreload/README.md

 ## Description

-It is a good practice the run Go application in a Docker container, and for developpment, hot reload and easy use of local packages is important.
+It is a good practice the run Go application in a Docker container, and use hot reload and local packages for developpment is important.

-This demo allows to:
+This app allows to:

 - Start a Go application in a Docker container.
-- Use hot reload to restart the application each time a file is saved in Myapp.
+- Use hot reload to restart the application each time a file is saved in `myapp`.
-- Import an dynamicly updatable local package from Mypackage.
+- Import a dynamicly updatable local package from `mypackage`.

 ## How to use